particledatagroup/api/docs/source/pythonapi.md

 ## Requirements

-The PDG Python API supports Python 3 and requires SQLAlchemy version 1.4 or greater.
+The current version of the PDG Python API requires at least Python 3.10 and SQLAlchemy 1.4.

-Python 2.7 has been supported through API versions 0.2.x (i.e. up to and including the 2025 update of the *Review of Particle Physics*) but will no longer be supported starting with the API version for the 2026 edition (to be released in June 2026).
+Earlier versions of the PDG API also supported Python 2.7, which has now been deprecated for several years.
+API version 0.2.2 with data from the 2025 update of the *Review of Particle Physics* was the last version that still supported Python 2.7 as well as Python 3 versions below 3.10.
+API version 0.2.3 requires at  least Python 3.10 and adds type annotations, resulting in greatly improved documentation.
+This version contains the same data from the 2025 update as version 0.2.2 with a bug fix for a special case of measurement data.

 ## Tutorial